Why investing in brand strategy before marketing tactics is critical to early stage growth.

 Without first investing in brand strategy for your early stage business, you'll be throwing marketing money down the drain.

-That’s why marketing tactics are so appealing to early stage CEOs.
-They want everything in a simple do-it-yourself templates coupled with data and metrics to hedge their bet and show near instant returns.
+That’s why marketing tactics are so appealing to early stage Founders.
+They want everything in simple do-it-yourself templates coupled with data and metrics to hedge their bet and show near instant returns.

 If it were that easy, every business would be successful.

 Customer segmentation, positioning, architecture, storytelling and brand voice are concepts not sales generating activities.
-It’s easier for early stage CEOs to express their marketing needs in the form of tactics, like logos, paid media campaigns, SEO, websites, lead generation, social media, email and marketing communications.
+It’s easier for early stage Founders to embrace more marketing tactics in the form of logos, PR and paid media campaigns, SEO, websites, lead generation, sales promotion, social media, email and marketing communications.

-Without a unifying strategy, marketing tactics just burn precious time and money and produce the sound of one hand clapping.
+Without a unifying strategy, random marketing tactics just burn precious time and money and produce the sound of one hand clapping.

 I don’t think I’m overstating the fact most marketing stuff simply gets ignored at best, and worse blocked.
-We are drowning in tactical marketing stuff.
+Consumers are drowning in tactical marketing stuff.
 Just look at your Facebook feed.
 Every third post is an ad.
 Everywhere is noise and clutter.
 How will your fledgling brand break through?

-Developing a brand strategy not only guides and informs marketing tactics, but it’s even more critical to the decisions that are made to build a culture based in shared values of higher value customers your enterprise seeks to serve.
+Developing a brand strategy not only guides and informs marketing tactics, but it’s even more critical to the decisions that are made to build a culture based in the shared values of higher value customers your business seeks to serve.

-The diagram below illustrates how brand strategy is the natural extension of the business strategy and serves as the foundation for every aspect of the tactical ecosystem of your marketing.
+The diagram below illustrates how brand strategy is the natural extension of the business strategy and serves as the foundation for your decisions in every aspect of the ecosystem of your business/brand.

 It’s like having a magic wand!

-After struggling for a year with a branding initiative in house, this is how one of my CEO clients described the result of our accelerated brand transformation work.
+After struggling for a year to position and express their value to customers, this is how one of my Founder clients described the result of our accelerated brand transformation work.

-Brand innovation is art and science–only the results look like magic.
+Brand transformation is art and science–only the results look like magic.

-I’ve witnessed many early stage CEOs struggle to transform their business to the next level of success.
-Within their growing organizations there can be a lack of clarity, objectivity, confidence and creativity necessary to build the strategic and creative foundation of a successful and enduring brand.
+I’ve witnessed many early stage Founders struggle to transform their business to the next level of success.
+They struggle with a lack of clarity, objectivity, confidence and creativity necessary to build a valuable enduring brand.

-For early stage CEOs, particularly those with revenues of $1-10 million, it’s critical to properly define the purpose, architecture, value and expression of your enterprise at this early growth phase.
+For early stage Founders, particularly those with revenues under $1million, it’s critical to strategically define the purpose, architecture, value and expression of your business/brand at this early growth phase.

 In an age of clutter, noise and abundant choice, how will you distinguish your unique value to the marketplace and create a “one and only” brand your customers will love for a lifetime?